Sunshine Coast Council is delivering an exciting new project to check-in with all community venues located across our region.

 Council recognises the need to ensure our network of community venues are well supported, so that they can be active and vibrant spaces in our communities.

-Any type of community venue can fill out the Check-In survey.
+Any type of community venue could fill out the Check-In survey.
 Examples of community venues include:

 - Community halls and centres